haribalji/Mynotebook-hackthon/README.md

 Mynotebook is a web-based application designed for managing notes, storing photos, videos, and audio separately for each class, subject, and chapter.
 Users can easily create, update, and delete notes with a responsive and user-friendly interface.
-Additionally, it includes Student Quizzes for testing knowledgeand an AI Summarizer for quick note summarization.
+Additionally, it includes Student Quizzes for testing knowledgeand an AI Summarizer for quick note summarization and providing speech mode for the content  in tamil and english language.

 🚀 Features
 📂 Organized Note-Taking: Store notes under specific subjects and chapters.